followmyutopia/devextreme-documentation/concepts/05 Widgets/VectorMap/20 Providing Data/10 Data for Areas/20 Using a Script.md

-﻿DevExtreme is shipped with a number of predefined data sources for the **VectorMap** widget.
+DevExtreme is shipped with a number of predefined data sources for the **VectorMap** widget.
 You can find these sources as *.js*-scripts in the **Lib/js/vectormap-data** folder of your DevExtreme package.
 Each data source contains an array describing a geographical territory.
 The following territories are available.

 - World *(world.js)*
 - Africa *(africa.js)*